Details you need to know before attending camp.

 Men’s Attire: All shirts must have sleeves; no tank tops.
 Jeans, khakis, and athletic pants or shorts may be worn throughout the day.
 Shorts need to come to the middle of the knee and should not be worn for evening services.
 Nice, casual clothing should be worn to the evening service – collared shirts are recommended.
 Recreational clothing should be comfortable, yet conservative.

 All clothing must cover from “neck to knee.”
 AGBC reserves the right to request a change in any clothing or behavior deemed inappropriate.
 All campers are expected to stay the entire week of camp.
 Attendance is required at all meetings.

 Campers provide their own insurance.
 The camp provides secondary insurance only.

 Campers will not be allowed to use the phone except in an emergency.
 Visits by immediate family members must by prearranged through the camp office.

 A nurse will be on-call at all times.
 All medication will be given to the nurse at registration and must be in its original labeled container.
 The nurse will be responsible for dispensing medication.

 AGBC is not responsible for lost, broken, stolen, or unclaimed personal property.
 Items not requested within 12 days will be donated or discarded.
 Requested items will be sent at the cost of the individual.

 Extra Camp Costs (optional)

-Rifle Range, Snack Shack, Camp T-shirts, Camp Pictures, and Paintball.
+Rifle Range, Snack Shack, Camp T-shirts, Camp Pictures, Late Night Menu, and Airsoft.
 An offering will be collected each week.